Performing Arts & Instrumental Program

 Group music tuition is offered in flute, clarinet, bass clarinet, alto saxophone, tenor saxophone, trumpet and trombone.
 Tutors visit the school once per week, offering half hour lessons on a rotational basis, during the school day.
 Find out more about our group woodwind and brass tuition.

-Music concerts are held during the year, providing students who are receiving individual, group and ensemble lessons with an opportunity to perform in front of a live audience.
+Music concerts are held during the year, providing students who are receiving individual or group lessons with an opportunity to perform in front of a live audience.
 All students involved in music lessons on woodwind, brass and percussion instruments have the opportunity to play in the school concert band.
-Find out more about our performance-based small ensemble.

 Peace Lutheran College students interested in applying for instrumental tuition, are welcome to complete and submit the appropriate Application Form for Tuition.